-AllHealth Network offers Psychiatric Services for children, adolescents and adults through telehealth.
+AllHealth Network offers mental health and substance use treatment through Telehealth.
 To learn more visit our Telehealth Services page.

 The decision to seek medication for the treatment of a mental health or substance use disorder is a highly personal one.
 We recommend discussing the possibility of considering medication during a therapy appointment with a counselor.
 Research shows that the most effective treatment for many mental health conditions is a combination of medication and psychotherapy.

 Preparing for your first visit with a Psychiatrist